Arakelov class groups of random number fields: Oriented Arakelov class groups as Galois modules

 \begin{proposition} Let $F/K$ be a finite Galois extension of number fields, let $G$ be the Galois group, let $d$ be the degree of $K$ over $\Q$, and let $S$ be a finite $G$-stable set of places of $F$ containing all Archimedean places.
-Then the equality
+Then $\Ar_F$ and $\Ara{F}$ are finitely generated $\Z[G]$-modules.
+Moreover the equalities